Welcome to GET Solution’s privacy notice.

 Necessary for our legitimate interests (to develop our products/services and grow our business)

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.
-We have established the following personal data control mechanisms: privacy centre - to update marketing preferences and unsubscribe links in marketing email/text communications.
+We have established the following personal data control mechanisms: a privacy centre to update their marketing preferences and unsubscribe links in marketing email/text communications.

 PROMOTIONAL OFFERS FROM US